agneum/database-lab-tutorial/database-lab-tutorial/step2.md

 Let's generate some synthetic database with data directory ("PGDATA") located at `/var/lib/dblab/data`.

-To do so we will use standard PostgreSQL tool called `pgbench`.
-With scale factor `-s 100`, the database size will be ~1.4 GiB.
+We will use a standard PostgreSQL tool called `pgbench`.

 To generate PGDATA with `pgbench`, we are going to launch a regular Docker container with Postgres temporarily.
-We are going to use `POSTGRES_HOST_AUTH_METHOD=trust` to allow connection without authentication.

 ```bash
 docker run \